Chef Long Cuong: When the love of food comes from the simplest ingredients.

 Empty

-Back to today's story, we invite readers to get to know chef Long Cuong.
+Returning to today's story, we invite readers to get acquainted with Chef Long Cuong.
 He is a young chef born in 1995.
-He used to work at Esta Saigon, now he has retired to his own personal projects.
-Long Cuong is a professional chef with many years of experience in the profession and has won many prestigious culinary awards such as Michelin Selected 2024, Top 2 Rising Star Chef 2023 (BAR Awards) and several other awards.
+Having previously worked at Esta Saigon, he has now retired to pursue his own personal projects.
+Long Cuong is a professional chef with many years of experience and has garnered numerous prestigious culinary awards such as Michelin Selected 2024, Top 2 Rising Star Chef 2023 (BAR Awards), and several others.

 Đầu bếp Long Cường